 After the almost inevitable failure to reach my first choice university, I decided to take a gap year.
 There was no glamour or exotic trips.
 I worked full-time, earned some money, joined a gym, and cleared my head.

 By chance, I met a wonderful group of people, several of whom remain among my best friends today.
 Things started to brighten, and with that alone, so did my abilities.

 Nevertheless, starting university was a different proposition.
-After a poor A-Level season and a full year without education, I was petrified.
+After a weak A-Level season and a full year without education, I was petrified.
 Was it going to be the embarrassing route to failure?

-Having the right tutor, who was an incredible inspiration, led me to work hard and carry a little belief.
+Having the right tutor, who was a resounding inspiration, led me to work hard and carry a little belief.
 By the end of my first semester, the failure from 18 months ago had transformed itself into something much more positive.

 That should have been a springboard.
 Unfortunately, it wasn’t.
 The undergraduate journey was a stuttering one, with a stronger third year performance rescuing a dreadful second year.

-The key was in taking an optional dissertation in my final year.
-To propose your own subject, and then to have the time, resources and expert guidance to explore it properly – that’s a real source of excitement.
+The key was taking an optional dissertation in my final year.
+To propose your own subject and then to have the time, resources and expert guidance to explore it properly – that’s a real source of excitement.

 There was just the small matter of learning to write, which has always been a thorn in my side.
-English Lit graduates are among the worst writers out there, partly due to complacency and partly because enthusiasm doesn’t automatically translate into quality.
+English Lit graduates are among the worst writers, partly due to complacency and partly because enthusiasm doesn’t automatically translate into quality.